Salesforce vs Sprinklr Comparison

 These base prices are just the starting point; add-ons for digital engagement, contact center, AI features, Data Cloud consumption, and Premier Support (30% of net license fees) raise the total substantially.
 A June 2025 restructuring raised Enterprise/Unlimited prices by an average of 6%.
 Implementation typically requires partners, with over 70% of deployments partner-led.

-ZoomInfo uses custom-quoted, seat-and-credit-based pricing with no published dollar amounts for paid tiers.
-However, ZoomInfo offers two free entry points that neither Salesforce nor Sprinklr match: ZoomInfo Lite is a permanent free tier with access to ZoomInfo's B2B database and 10 monthly export credits, and a 7-day free trial provides access to core platform features.
+ZoomInfo pricing is free to start, with consumption credits based on usage.
+ZoomInfo Lite is a permanent free tier with access to ZoomInfo's B2B database and 10 monthly export credits.
+A 7-day free trial provides access to core platform features without requiring a sales conversation to begin evaluating.

 Data quality determines every platform's effectiveness